 - Mouth guard (Must be colored (non-clear) and worn by 12U and older players.
-Strongly recommended for 10U and younger players.)

-- Protective cup and athletic supporter (boys)
+Strongly recommended for 10U and younger players.) - Protective cup and athletic supporter (boys)

 - Pelvic protector (recommended for girls)

 - Skates

 - Stick (in good repair sticks with chips or nicks in the blade may be disallowed by an Official in a game scenario as it can be dangerous)

 - Garter belt/shorts with sock attachments (players may elect to use sock tape in addition to the garter or shorts with sock attachments but not in lieu of)

 - Approved non-expired HECC black/navy/white helmet with mask, ear pieces, chin strap, and mask straps

-- Neck guard (optional in LAHA but may be worn if desired)
+- Neck guard

 - Shin guards

 - Hockey pants (Black/Navy)

 - Practice jersey

 - Practice socks

 - Game jersey (ordered thru LAHA)

 - Game socks (ordered thru LAHA)

 - Shoulder pads/Chest protector

 - Elbow pads

 - Gloves (Black/Navy) ice hockey style gloves

 - Equipment bag (not required, but handy)